-Gargling salt water can help relieve and prevent infection.
-It may also help reduce symptoms of other issues affecting the respiratory system, such as allergies.
+Gargling salt water can help relieve discomfort and prevent infection.
+It may also help reduce symptoms of other conditions such as allergies, sinus infections, sore throat, and canker sores.

 Salt water gargles are a simple, safe, and affordable home remedy.

-They’re most often used for sore throats, viral respiratory infections like colds, or sinus infections.
-They can also help with allergies or other mild issues.
-Salt water gargles may be effective for both relieving infections and preventing them from getting worse, as well.
+They’re most often used for sore throats, colds, allergies, and sinus infections.
+Salt water gargles may be effective for both relieving infections and preventing them from getting worse.

-Making a salt water gargle is quite easy.
-It requires only two ingredients — water and salt.
-It takes very little time to make and apply, and it’s completely safe for children over 6 years old to use (and for anyone who can gargle easily).
+Making a salt water gargle is quick and easy.
+It requires only two ingredients — water and salt — and takes very little time to prepare and use.
+Since it’s also affordable and convenient, it’s considered a common remedy for some conditions.

 Salt water gargles have become a popular standby for some minor ailments.
 They’ve also been used successfully as alternative treatments since before modern medicine.